yavorfingarov/Reprise/README.md

 * A service configurator has no public paramereterless constructor
 * A configuration model could not be bound (e.g. missing property for a configuration key)
 * A configuration sub-section is bound to multiple types
+* A model is validated by multiple validators
 * An OpenAPI tag is empty

 ## Performance